Challis Hot Springs - Idaho

 The Challis Hot Springs Campground, now part of Idaho State Parks, offers tent and RV sites along the Salmon River.

-Camping reservations are available from mid-March through November and typically handled through the Idaho Department of Parks and Recreation.
+Camping reservations are typically handled through the Idaho Department of Parks and Recreation.
+Such reservations are available from mid-March through November.
 Amenities include full or partial hookups, grassy tent spaces, restrooms, and showers.
 Overnight guests receive discounted access to the soaking pools.

-Those preferring other accommodations can find hotels and vacation rentals in Challis.
+If you prefer other types of accommodations, you can find hotels and vacation rentals in Challis.

 Affordable vacation rentals for short- and long-term stays in Challis